The Wilson Spool in Locally Flat Spacetimes: Introduction

 where $S_\text{M}[\phi;A]$ denotes the respective action of the minimally coupled matter field.
 In other words, the Wilson-spool operator is an object in which the path integral over the matter field has already been carried out and, as such, it presents itself as a suitable starting point to perform the path integral over the gauge sector and thus to capture quantum-gravitational effects.
 Interestingly, $\mathds{W}[A]$ depends merely on the background holonomy and the re\-pre\-sen\-ta\-tion that is associated with the field.

 Immediately, one may wonder if this approach also applies in the case of vanishing cosmological constant and, given the group-theoretic nature of the Wilson spool as well as the fact that a Chern-Simons formulation is available for any value of the cosmological constant, the answer is expected to be affirmative.
 It is the purpose of the present paper to demonstrate that an analogous construction is possible and, indeed, the setup shares a number of characteristics with its negative-$\Lambda$ companion: the role of the (rotating) BTZ black hole as a fixed background possessing a finite temperature is played by so-called flat-space cosmologies and all information on the background geometry is stored in the holonomy.
 At the same time, the flat-space case does bring with it some peculiarities, such as the non-semisimple structure of the Poincaré group $\mathit{ISO}(2,1)$ and its algebra $\iso(2,1)$, which necessitates the use of induced representations.
 The latter are significantly less under control on a technical level than highest-weight representations, which are typically used in the case of the AdS$_3$-isometry algebra.
 In the present work, the explicit construction of an induced module is circumvented in so far as only a handful of necessary properties is assumed, just enough to efficiently calculate the (character of the) non-trivial background holonomy.
+However, apart from such variations stemming from the non-semisimple algebra structure, the construction of the flat-space Wilson spool and the one-loop partition function works along the same lines as in the curved cases and results in practically the same operator that has been presented in the previous literature \cite{Castro:2023dxp,Castro:2023bvo,Bourne:2024ded,Fliss:2025sir,Bourne:2025azc}, which is reassuring that the Wilson-spool proposal is fairly general.